QuentinRa/blog.quentinra.dev/programming-languages/low-level/system_calls/index.md

 ```
 </div><div class="align-self-center">

-If a system call failed, an error code will be set.
+If a system call fails, an error code will be set.
 You can use `perror` to print the error message, and you can even append your own error message with the parameter `s`.
 </div></div>

 > **NOTE**: system calls are usually returning **0 upon success, and -1 upon failure**.
 If an error occurred, they set the global variable `errno` with a code indicating what error occurred. `perror` will use this code to display a human-readable error message.